Foreign policy of the United States: International law

 Much of American foreign policy consists of international agreements made with other countries.
 Treaties are governed by the Treaty Clause of the United States Constitution.
 This clause dictates that the president negotiates treaties with other countries or political entities, and signs them.
-For a treaty to be ratified, it must be approved by the Committee on Foreign Relations and then be approved by at least two-thirds of the United States Senate in a floor vote.
+For a treaty to be ratified by the provisions of this clause, it must be approved by two-thirds of the United States Senate.
+Typically treaties are first discussed and voted on by the Senate Committee on Foreign Relations.
 If approved, the United States exchanges the instruments of ratification with the relevant foreign states.
 In Missouri v.
 Holland, the Supreme Court ruled that the power to make treaties under the U.S. Constitution is a power separate from the other enumerated powers of the federal government, and hence the federal government can use treaties to legislate in areas which would otherwise fall within the exclusive authority of the states.
 Between 1789 and 1990, the Senate approved more than 1,500 treaties, rejected 21 and withdrew 85 without further action.
 As of 2019, 37 treaties were pending Senate approval.

-In addition to treaties, the president can also make executive agreements.
-These agreements are made under the president's power of setting foreign policy, but they are not ratified by the Senate and as a result are not legally binding.
-In contrast to most other nations, the United States regards treaties and executive agreements as legally distinct.
-Congress may pass a resolution to enshrine an executive agreement into law, but the constitutionality of this action has been questioned.